 David uses UX design and user research to help founders and developers grow their businesses through increased user retention in their best target audiences.
-Drawing from a triple background in UX, development, and business, he created UX for Development Shops and hosts More Than an Interface (>UI).
+Drawing from over 14 years of experience spanning UX, development, and business, he was the author of UX for Development Shops and hosted More Than an Interface (>UI).
+He is an early adopter of UserTesting.com, OptimalSort, and Treejack.
+David works on UX research and strategy for a large global nonprofit.

 Designed the user experience of the DC Trails Hop On Hop Off Tours app which has received thousands of downloads through the app stores for iOS and Android and has helped raise DC Trails' average rating on Yelp by 19%.